YuukanOO/uniformcss.com/docs/customization/utility-settings.md

 ---
 title: Utility Settings
-description: Control how individual properties are generated.
+description: Control individual properties settings.
 date: 1000-01-03
 ---

 ## Utility Settings

-The `utility` setting is a map where you can pass in settings to configure each property.
-You can also replace and extend variants for any given property.
+The `utility` setting allows you to configure how each properties are generated.
+For example, you can replace and extend variants for any given property.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}